Saji Koduvath.

 - “1 to 12…….
 There is an essential distinction between burden of proof and onus of proof, burden of proof lies upon the person who has to prove a fact and it never shifts, but the onus of proof shifts. …..”

-- “There is an essential distinction between burden of proof and onus of proof: burden of proof lies upon a person who has to prove the fact and which, never shifts.
+- “29.
+In a suit for recovery of possession based on title it is for the plaintiff to prove his title and satisfy the court that he, in law, is entitled to dispossess the defendant from his possession over the suit property and for the possession to be restored to him.
+However, as held in A. Raghavamma v.
+A. Chenchamma there is an essential distinction between burden of proof and onus of proof: burden of proof lies upon a person who has to prove the fact and which never shifts.
 Onus of proof shifts.
 Such a shifting of onus is a continuous process in the evaluation of evidence.
-In our opinion, in a suit for possession based on title once the plaintiff has been able to create a high degree of probability so as to shift the onus on the defendant it is for the defendant to discharge his onus and in the absence thereof the burden of proof lying on the plaintiff shall be held to have been discharged so as to amount to proof of the plaintiffs title”.
+In our opinion, in a suit for possession based on title once the plaintiff has been able to create a high degree of probability so as to shift the onus on the defendant it is for the defendant to discharge his onus and in the absence thereof the burden of proof lying on the plaintiff shall be held to have been discharged so as to amount to proof of the plaintiff’s title.”
+(Quoted in: Anil.
+Rishi vs. Gurbaksh Singh, (2006) 5 SCC 558; City Municipal.
+Council, Bhalki Vs. Gurappa, (2016) 2 SCC 200)

 In Smriti Debbarma v.
 Prabha Ranjan Debbarma, 2023 SCC OnLine SC 9,it is held bu our Apex Court as under: